Passport to Pearl Harbour Tickets

 It was very cramped on the submarine and one lady asked to get out quickly as she was struggling with claustrophobia.
 How the submariners stayed down there for weeks on end was beyond me.

-From there we went on a shuttle bus to the USS Missouri which was where the official surrender of Japan and the ending of World War ll took place.
-Present as this surrender were various Japanese and representatives from many Allied nations including Australia, France, New Zealand, UK and USA.
+From there we went on a shuttle bus to the USS Missouri which was where the official surrender of Japan and the ending of World War 2 took place.
+Present at this surrender were various Japanese and representatives from many Allied nations including Australia, France, New Zealand, UK and USA.

 The ship had been built after Pearl Harbour to avenge the attack and to many it seemed appropriate that it was the setting for the official surrender.